orbeon/orbeon-forms-doc/contributors/test-plan.md

 #### Tests

 - in Form Builder
-    - create new form `exist/permissions`, `oracle/permissions`, `mysql/permissions`, `postgresql/permissions`, `sqlserver/permissions`, `db2/permissions` (create 1 form then use Duplicate button)
+    - create new form `exist/permissions`
         - save and publish
         - enable permissions for form and configure like on [doc page](../form-runner/access-control/deployed-forms.md#example)
+    - use Duplicate button to create
+        - `oracle/permissions`
+        - `mysql/permissions`
+        - `postgresql/permissions`
+        - `sqlserver/permissions`
+        - `db2/permissions`
 - make sure permissions are followed
     - anonymous user
         - home page: link goes to new page (not summary)